inaki321/k8sOnDemand/helm/README.md

 # Helm chart

 ##  The project can be run like in [simple k8s deploy](../README.md)  or USING HELM
-- simple k8s deploy is without helm
+- simple k8s deploy is without helm, you have to run `kubectl apply -f file.yaml` for every k8s resource you want to deploy
 - We need to run deploy.sh for each folder of `<service>/k8s` to start each service (app, orchestrator and microservices) using k8s

 ### [USES MICROK8S](../microk8sandversions/README.md)